akulsharma007/mediamarktchallenge/README.md

 1. Driver's signature
 2. Parcel Lists screen when no Parcel is added
-3. Better design for Scan button and Scanner camera
-4. Validations code can be refactored and added to `./utils`
+3. Design improvements
+4. Unit and Integration testing - One of the most important parts.
-5. Stepper component to show Delivery Progress
+5. Stepper component for showing Delivery Progress
-6. Backend service implementation for persisting Carrier to Parcel mapping